 Step Details Log on to the target server Log on to the target Microsoft Windows server for the install with an account that has local administrative privileges.

-Step Details Copy and run the Admin Installation Kit Execute the DRA installation kit (NetIQAdminInstallationKit.msi) to extract the DRA installation media to the local file system.
+Copy and run the Admin Installation Kit Execute the DRA installation kit (NetIQAdminInstallationKit.msi) to extract the DRA installation media to the local file system.
 NOTE: The installation kit will install the .Net framework on the target server if needed.
 Install DRA Click Install DRA and Next to see the installation options.
 NOTE: To run the install later, navigate to the location where the installation media was extracted (View Installation Kit), and execute Setup.exe.
 Default Installation Choose the components to install and either accept the default installation location C:\Program Files (x86)\NetIQ\DRA or specify an alternate location for the installation.
-Component options: Administration Server Log Archive Resource Kit DRA SDK REST Services User Interfaces ADSI Provider Command-line Interface Delegation and Configuration PowerShell Extensions Web Console Verify prerequisites The Prerequisites dialog will display the list of required software based on the components selected for the installation.
+Component options: Administration Server ◆ Log Archive Resource Kit (Optional) ◆ DRA SDK Temporary Group Assignments User Interfaces ADSI Provider (Optional) Command-line Interface (Optional) Delegation and Configuration PowerShell Extensions ◆ Web Console Verify prerequisites The Prerequisites List dialog will display the list of required software based on the components selected for the installation.
 The installer will guide you through installing any missing prerequisites that are required for the install to complete successfully.
 Accept the EULA license agreement Accept the terms of the End User License Agreement.
 Specify log location Specify a location for DRA to store all the log files.
 NOTE: The Delegation and Configuration Console logs and ADSI logs are stored in the user-profile folder.
-Select the Server Operation Mode Select Primary to install the first DRA Administration Server in a multi-master set (there will be only one primary in a deployment) or Secondary to join a new DRA Administration Server to an existing multi-master set.
+Select the Server Operation Mode Select Primary Administration Server to install the first DRA Administration Server in a multi-master set (there will be only one primary in a deployment) or Secondary Administration Server to join a new DRA Administration Server to an existing multi-master set.
 For information about multi-master set, see "Configuring the Multi-Master Set" in the DRA Administrator Guide .

-Step Details Specify installation accounts and credentials DRA Service Account AD LDS Group DRA Administrator For more information see: DRA Administration Server, Web Console, and REST Extensions Requirements.
+Step Details Specify installation accounts and credentials DRA Service Account AD LDS Group DRA Administrator Account For more information see: DRA Administration Server and Web Console Requirements.
 Configure DCOM permissions Enable DRA to configure "Distributed COM" access to authenticated users.
 Configure ports For more information on the default ports, see Required Ports and Protocols.
 Specify storage location Specify the local file location for DRA to use for storing audit and cache data.
 Specify DRA replication database location Specify the file location for the DRA replication database and the replication service port.
 Specify the SSL certificate that you want to use for secure communications with the database through IIS, and specify the IIS replication port.
-Specify REST Service SSL Certificate Select the SSL certificate you will use for the REST service, and specify the REST and Host service ports.
+Specify REST Service SSL Certificate Select the SSL certificate you will use for the REST service, and specify the REST service port.
 Specify Web Console SSL Certificate Specify the SSL certificate you will use for the HTTPS binding.
 Verify install configuration You can verify the configuration on the installation summary page before clicking Install to proceed with the installation.
-Post install verification After the installation completes, the Health Check Utility will run to verify the installation and update the product license.
+Post Install Verification After the install has completed, the Health Checker will run to verify the install and update the product license.
 For more information, see "Health Check Utility" in the DRA Administrator Guide .
-If NTLM is disabled in your environment, perform the steps in "Configuring DRA when NTLM is Disabled" in the DRA Administrator Guide.